Sites of Interest

 • 1 tbsp minced or crushed garlic

-• 1 tbsp chili powder
+• 2 tbsp chili powder

-• 1 tsp ground cumin
+• 2 tsp ground cumin

 • 2 tsp salt

-• 1/2 tbsp fresh squeezed lime juice (about 1/4 lime)
+• 1/2 juice from fresh squeezed lime (juice from 1/2 lime)

 Mash the beans in a bowl with a masher and set aside for now.
 Add chopped onions to a heavy skillet and cook until soft and beginning to brown a little.
 Add 1 tbsp of water at a time to keep skillet moist and to keep from burning the onions.
 Then add garlic and continue cooking until the onions are a light brown color.
-Add mashed beans to skillet and mix thoroughly, then stir in the chili powder, cumin, cayenne pepper and salt.
+Add mashed beans to skillet and mix thoroughly, then stir in the chili powder, cumin, oregano and salt.
 Continue to cook the beans in the skillet and stir with a spatula until it is a thick paste.
 At that time, add the lime juice and thoroughly mix it into the cooked beans.
 Turn off the heat once the lime juice is mixed in to avoid cooking away the lime flavor.

 Shown below is a photo of all the ingredients.
-Starting in the upper right corner and moving counter-clockwise: crushed garlic, ground cumin, cayenne pepper, chili powder, onion, lime and dried pinto beans.
+Starting in the upper right corner and moving counter-clockwise: crushed garlic, ground cumin, oregano, chili powder, onion, lime and dried pinto beans.

 Start by cooking the pinto beans.
 Please see this post for complete instructions.
 After cooking the beans, use a masher to mash them while in the pot.